mute-key/arkos-es-art-book-next-4x3/README.md

         - __psp__: *monster hunter portable 3rd*
         - __mame__: *arcade pixel art from [Link](https://www.reddit.com/r/readyplayerone/comments/116gill/i_drew_this_pixel_art_of_an_old_arcade_and_called/)*
         - __last-played__: *bookshelf pixel art from [Link](https://www.reddit.com/r/PixelArt/comments/11m1fcp/bookshelf/)*
-* Added option to select the font size `Theme Configuration -> Font Size`.
+* Added option to select the font size `THEME CONFIGURATION -> SYSTEM VIEW: FONT SIZE`.
 To change the font size, the font size values are in **./__inc/lang/font-size-*.xml**.
     - Default (1x)
     - Medium (1.1x)
     - Large (1.2x)
     - Very Large (1.3x)
     - Max (1.4x)
-* Added option to select how many systems to display on system view.
+* Added option to select how many systems to display on system view on `Theme Configuration -> SYSTEM VIEW: DISPLAY `
     - 5 Systems
-    - 3 Systems (this seems to be the default for a lot of 1x1 screen aspect ratio devices)
+    - 3 Systems (this seems to be the visual setting for a lot of 1x1 screen aspect ratio devices)

 ## Sidenote (Disclaimer)